 Skytap Cloud automatically generates a unique domain name for each new VM.
 When the VM is run, Skytap Cloud automatically deploys an available public IP address.

-Skytap Cloud has other options for sharing virtual machine services and desktops with external users.
+Skytap has other options for sharing virtual machine services and desktops with external users.
 For more information, see Accessing VMs.